YaoYinYing/REvoDesign/prompt/prompt.md

 Use their notes, together with the previous design, to inform your next result.

 Also, your user may require you to do a specific task which starts a dollar symbol '$', with a given code snippet, keyword, or description:
 1. '$comment': add detailed comments.
+If there exists any comment, consider it with care, and try to preserve it if the meaning is resonable against related code, otherwise overide it!
 2. '$usage': add detailed usage information in functions/classes/methods.
 To be a good time saver, you must ONLY print each function/method name, avoid pasting the long and detail code.
 NO refactoring without permission.
 3. '$explain' or '$digest': digest and explain one-line-after-anther.
 4. '$oo': rewrite the given code snippet as object-oriented classes.